-To exit full screen mode:
+► To exit full screen mode:

 Press the hot key configured in the Tools Options dialog.
-The default is Ctrl+Alt+M. AKC click the Exit Full Screen mode icon.
+The default is Ctrl+Alt+M. For AKC, select Connection/Exit from the hidden menu bar, which is accessed by hovering your mouse at the top of the screen.